-As we explained in our previous blog on capability assessment, to effectively assess Capabilities and execute Capability-Based Planning, we need to define three dimensions: Strategic Importance, Capability Maturity, and Adaptability, and measure them.
+To effectively assess a business capability and execute Capability-based Planning, we need to define and measure three dimensions: Strategic Importance, Capability Maturity, and Adaptability.
 Simply put, the first dimension lets you prioritize those capabilities that are most important to your enterprise; the second focuses on where improvement may be needed because the current maturity is too low; and the third looks at how easy or difficult it will be to make that improvement.

 Recap: The three dimensions that help us assess Business Capabilities are:

 Read more in our blog: An Approach: How to Assess Business Capabilities?

 Most common capability assessment models use a five-level scale, probably under the influence of the CMMI maturity model for software development

 Each level has a definition, e.g. level 4 means that your capabilities or processes are measured with quantitative (e.g. statistical) techniques, with quality and performance objectives used as criteria in managing them.
 A detailed assessment can evaluate various aspects of each capability, and the results can be analyzed quantitatively.
 This works if you want to assess a relatively small number of capabilities on domain-specific aspects.
 For instance, in assessing software development capabilities or processes, you can look at software defects, rework, user satisfaction, and many other metrics as input.

 Doing a broad, possibly enterprise-wide, capability assessment, such as a detailed analysis, often takes too much effort.
 Alternatively, you could put experts in a room and ask them to rank each capability on a 1-5 scale.
 However, this would rely too much on personal opinion and doesn’t give these experts a foundation for their evaluation.